[HISTORY: Adopted by the County Council of Talbot County 3-14-2000 by Bill No. 754. Amendments noted where applicable.]

 Inoperable vessels.
 The owner of any vessel which is inoperable shall remove it from the public landing.
 The Administrator shall mail a notice to the owner as required by Subsection E.

 Abandoned equipment.
 No person shall abandon any marine or other equipment at any public landing.
-Any such item left longer than five consecutive days at any public landing is presumed abandoned and is subject to removal and disposal by the County.
+Any such item left longer than overnight at any public landing is presumed abandoned and is subject to removal and disposal by the County.
 The Administrator may grant permission for temporary storage of equipment for a reasonable period of time.
 Absent permission, the owner or former owner of any such equipment, if known, shall be given 24 hours' notice to remove any such equipment, and upon failure to do so, the County may remove and store it at the owner's expense or dispose of it without further notice.
 If the owner or former owner is unknown, the Administrator shall provide notice by publication as provided in Subsection E(2).

 Health or environmental hazard.
 The owner of any vessel, vehicle, trailer, material, or equipment creating a potential health or environmental hazard shall immediately eliminate the potential hazard and remove it from the public landing.
 In the event the owner fails or neglects to do so, the Administrator may immediately remove the same at the owner's risk and expense.
 The Administrator shall mail a notice to the owner as required by Subsection E.

 Whenever notice is required by the terms of this chapter or by law, the Administrator shall mail such notice to the registered owner by certified mail, return receipt requested.
 The notice shall describe the vessel, vehicle, trailer, material, or equipment and its location, shall notify the owner of the action required and the prescribed time for compliance, not exceeding 21 days.
-The notice shall also advise the owner that upon failure to comply the property may be sold or otherwise disposed of at the owner's risk and expense, the owner may be subject to additional penalties as provided in this chapter, including without limitation issuance of civil citation(s), administrative sanctions, revocation, cancellation, or termination of public landing permits or slip rental agreements, loss of title, and/or payment of all costs incurred by the County in raising, moving, removing, storing, and/or disposing of the property and/or eliminating any environmental hazard.
+The notice shall also advise the owner that upon failure to comply, the property may be sold or otherwise disposed of at the owner's risk and expense; the owner may be subject to additional penalties as provided in this chapter, including without limitation issuance of civil citation(s), administrative sanctions, revocation, cancellation, or termination of public landing permits or slip rental agreements, loss of title, and/or payment of all costs incurred by the County in raising, moving, removing, storing, and/or disposing of the property and/or eliminating any environmental hazard.

 If the Administrator is unable to determine the last registered owner of any item described in Subsections A through D, or if the notice sent by certified mail is returned as undeliverable or is unclaimed, the Administrator shall give the required notice by publication in at least one newspaper of general circulation in the County.
 The notice shall describe the item and its location, inform the owner of the right to reclaim the item within 21 days upon payment to the County of any expenses incurred to remove and store the item, including any cost incurred to eliminate any health or environmental hazard.
 The notice shall also state that failure to claim the item will constitute an abandonment and waiver of all right, title, and interest in the item and that the Administrator shall thereafter dispose of the item without further notice.